BrianKN019/VPC-PEERING/README.md

-# VPC-PEERING
 # VPC Peering Project 🚀

 Welcome to the **VPC Peering Project**!
-In this project, we're taking a big step forward by setting up VPC Peering, playing with TWO VPCs instead of just one.
-This project will help you revise and solidify your knowledge from the previous project in a new and exciting scenario.
+In this project, we're taking a big step forward by setting up VPC Peering, connecting TWO VPCs instead of just one.
+This project will help you revise and solidify your previous knowledge in a new and exciting scenario.

 ## Table of Contents